movement-disorders/.github/profile/README.md

-# A space for Open Source Software (OSS) projects on Movement Disorders
+# A space for Open Source Software (OSS) projects on tackling the mix of Movement Disorders with Tech.

 Building a tech community by maintaining and building a technological backpack through transparent collaboration.